 The Foundation for Arable Research (FAR) is an applied research organisation responsible to New Zealand arable growers.
-FAR is involved with funding of arable, maize and potato research and technology transfer.
+FAR is involved with funding of arable, maize research and technology transfer.
 The organisation was formed in 1995 and operates under the Commodity Levy Legislation.
-Every five years, FAR holds a referendum of growers.
+Every five years FAR holds a referendum of growers.
 In the 2017 referendum, FAR received 90% support from arable growers, 78% support from maize growers and 66% from cereal silage growers who voted.

 What we do